pauleveritt/pycharm_companion/docs/tutorials/react_typescript/testing/index.rst

 Unit Testing with Jest and Enzyme
 =================================

-We saw the :ref:`technology-jest` test runner in :doc:`../project_setup/index`.
+We saw the :ref:`kbbtechnology-jest` test runner in :doc:`../project_setup/index`.
 We modified an existing test but didn't dive into testing.